Skip to main content

 The variance between estimates ($16-$39 billion in 2026) reflects different scope definitions: narrow KMS vendors versus broader knowledge-ecosystem categories that include AI search, intranet, and enterprise wikis.
 The directional read is unambiguous: double-digit growth driven by AI adoption.

 Document management is the dominant functionality at 38.61% of 2025 spend, but intelligent chatbots and virtual agents are the fastest-growing slice at 21.88% CAGR through 2031 per Mordor Intelligence.
-AI-grounded synthesis (the Atlas pattern) is downstream of this trend.
+AI-grounded synthesis, the Atlas pattern, is downstream of this trend.

 Healthcare is the fastest-growing buyer industry, expanding at 14.3-20.74% CAGR depending on the source, driven by clinical decision support, patient-data management, and regulatory compliance.
 IT and telecom remains the largest single industry vertical at 23.87% of 2025 revenue.

-Geographic split.
-North America holds 38.08% of 2025 KM software spend; Asia-Pacific is the fastest-growing region at 22.98% CAGR through 2031.
+The geographic split favors North America, which holds 38.08% of 2025 KM software spend.
+Asia-Pacific is the fastest-growing region at 22.98% CAGR through 2031.

 The implication for buyers: if a tool is not investing in AI-grounded retrieval, it is paddling against a 14-18% CAGR tide.